8 Simple Steps to Skyrocket Your Time Management Skills

 An organized desk means fewer distractions, a clearer mind, increased productivity, and boosted creativity – so you can get more high-quality work done in less time.

 David Allen suggests that the workspace should function like a cockpit – all the controls easily accessible as required.
-This allows maximum focus on your activities, quick over-viewing of the work to be done, and easy ad-hoc processing of all forms of input (from email, paper mail, phone, and live conversation).
+This allows full focus on your activities, quick over-viewing of the work to be done, and easy ad-hoc processing of all forms of input (from email, paper mail, phone, and live conversation).

 In addition to decluttering your physical workspace, psychologist Dr. Jean Pollack also points out the importance of ditching the digital clutter.
 She suggests that digital clutter affects us in the same mental way as physical clutter – it creates confusion.
 Thus, give your space a quick clean-up at least once per month (and more often if you’re just getting started).
 Mark decluttering on your calendar, whether it is decluttering digital files or your workspace.